 One of the requirements for a subsidy to be present is for financial assistance being given to an 'enterprise' which is defined in the Act as a person (including all legal entities) who is engaged in an economic activity that entails offering goods or services on a market.
-The Scouts and CAB do not carry out such economic activity so there will be no subsidy present when providing the proposed rent support grant.
+The Gardens Gallery does not carry out such economic activity so there will be no subsidy present when providing the proposed rent support grant.